 Step by Step to SLS

-If you’re applying for admission to Stanford Law’s JD program for Fall 2016, mark these two important dates on your calendar:
+If you are applying for admission to Stanford Law’s JD program for Fall 2024, mark these three important dates on your calendar:

-September 2, 2015 — the date the application becomes available
+September 15, 2023 — When the application becomes available.

 Explore these key steps in the application process — then get started.